Project Zomboid Server Modding Guide

 During startup, you should see Steam Workshop mods downloading in the server console.
 Once startup completes, the mods will be active.

-• Always restart the server after changing mods
+1. Always restart after changing mod configuration